luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Bonus: 6**

-You are unaware that your mind has been conditioned with awareness block, hidden knowledge, and/or personality editing psychosurgery (▶295–297, EP2).
+You are unaware that your mind has been conditioned with [awareness block](../../../15/06-psychosurgery-procedures.md#awareness-block), [hidden knowledge](../../../15/06-psychosurgery-procedures.md#hidden-knowledge), and/or [personality editing psychosurgery](../../../15/06-psychosurgery-procedures.md#personality-editing) (_EP2_).
 Under certain triggered conditions, you acquire new knowledge and/or your personality changes (as represented by Enhanced Behavior and/or Restricted Behavior traits from the personality editing; you do not receive additional CP for these traits).
 Under separate trigger conditions, you revert to your normal self, unaware that you were ever different.
 You could be a secret spy, a courier carrying sensitive data, or an assassin or saboteur.
 You might even be an enemy’s secret ace in the hole, a trump card to exploit when the time is right.
 Or you might be a fugitive and the hidden persona is in fact your real one, while your day-to-day persona is a fabricated cover.

 Keep in mind that, due to the awareness block, even when your hidden programming is apparent to others, you are cognitively incapable of recognizing it yourself, which is certain to be an incredibly stressful experience all around.